 5. Do you not remember that while I was yet with you, I told you these things?

-6. And you know what is holding it back now, that he might be revealed in his appointed time.
+6. And you know what is holding it back now, that he might be revealed in his time.

-7. For the mystery of lawlessness is already at work, only the one now holding it back will continue until he is out of the way,
+7. For the mystery of lawlessness is already at work; only, the one now holding it back will continue to do so until he is out of the way.

 9.him whose coming is by the work of Satan, with every miracle, and deceptive signs and wonders,

 10.and with every unrighteous deceit among those who perish because they did not receive the love of the truth, that they might be saved.

 11. And for that reason, God will send them a strong delusion so that they will believe the lie,

 12.so that they all might be damned who did not believe the truth, but took pleasure in unrighteousness.

 ¶13.
 But we are compelled to give thanks to God always for you, brothers loved by the Lord, because God has from the beginning chosen you for salvation through sanctification of the Spirit and belief of the truth,

 14.for which He called you by our gospel to the obtaining of the glory of our Lord Jesus Christ.

 15. So then, brothers, stand firm and hold fast the traditions you were taught, whether by word or by letter from us.

 ¶16.
-And may our Lord himself, Jesus Christ, and God, even our Father who loved us and gave us eternal comfort and good hope by grace,
+And may our Lord himself, Jesus Christ, and God, even our Father who loved us and gave us eternal comfort and a good hope by grace,

 17.comfort your hearts and establish you in every good word and work.